Freedy-FR/CI-P5-MagnaPlate/README.md

 ### Frameworks - Libraries - Programs Used

+- [Am I responsive?](https://ui.dev/amiresponsive) - A tool to test how a website appears across different devices and screen sizes.
 - [Bootstrap](https://getbootstrap.com/) for styling, responsiveness, and interactivity
 - [Jquery](https://jquery.com/) for writing scripts
 - [Git](https://git-scm.com/) for version control